aviraldg/aviraldg.github.io/hire.md

 - JavaScript (AngularJS, React, etc.)
 - Node.js

-If this interests you, please send an email (subject prefix: **Work**) to `me@<this domain>.com` with functional specifications, references and a background on what has already been implemented (if applicable.)
+If this interests you, please send an email (subject prefix: **Work**) to `me at aviraldg dot com` with functional specifications, references and a background on what has already been implemented (if applicable.)
 If you aren't at this stage yet, I can help you convert your idea into wireframes and feature specifications.

-Please note that I **do not work for equity**.
-I work on either a fixed hourly rate or a fixed total rate based on a full-project estimate.

 If you have a technical background and need specific help and advice, you can contact me through CodeMentor: